zerodays/zvoncek-website/README.md

-# zvoncek-website
+# Zvoncek website
-Fancy website for our fancy bell
+This website can be viewed on [zvoncek.zerodays.dev](https://zvoncek.zerodays.dev).